-Building the collection more than 50 years after Prime Minister Curtin’s death posed challenges with materials dispersed amongst private individuals, organisations and state, national and overseas archival institutions.
-The JCPML Electronic Research Archive, ERA, provides online access to these records, as well as to records held in the JCPML, in a seamless manner.
-ERA was developed to provide access to as many records as possible, not just selected key items.
-Much of the collection has been digitised and ERA includes images (photographs, documents), text (contents of documents), and audio and video (oral histories, sound recordings, motion pictures).
+Building the collection more than 50 years after Prime Minister Curtin’s death posed challenges, as materials were dispersed amongst private individuals, organisations, and state, national and overseas archival institutions.
+The special collections catalogue provides online access to these records, in addition to other JCPML-held records, in a seamless manner.
+Much of the collection has been digitised, including photographs, documents, oral histories, sound recordings and motion pictures.

-In particular, the JCPML acknowledges the very significant and ongoing contribution of the National Archives of Australia (NAA) in digitising Curtin related Commonwealth records held in its collections and in facilitating access via ERA to the digitised items on the NAA’s online catalogue RecordSearch.
-(Note these may not display properly in recent versions of Internet Explorer but do display in other browsers eg Firefox.)
+The JCPML acknowledges the very significant and ongoing contribution of the National Archives of Australia (NAA) in digitising the Curtin-related Commonwealth records held in its collections and in facilitating access to the digitised items on the NAA’s online RecordSearch.

-ERA also provides access to material which is not related to John Curtin but which falls into other collection themes as below.
+The Library’s special collections also provides access to material not directly related to John Curtin, but which falls into other collection themes.

 John Curtin’s life and times

-The primary focus of the research collection is on John Curtin and the events and people most closely connected to his life and work and it is in this area that collection development is actively undertaken.
+The primary focus of the research collection is on John Curtin and the events and people most closely connected to his life and work.
+It is in this area that collection development is actively undertaken.
 The significant research collection resulting from this priority is what makes the JCPML unique.
-The archival collection includes personal records of the Curtin family, published items, ephemera, objects, photographs, oral histories, audiovisual material, and copies of unpublished official records.
+The archival collection includes personal records of the Curtin family, books from the Curtin family library, ephemera, objects, photographs, oral histories, audio-visual material and copies of unpublished official records.

 Other collection themes

-The collection focus of John Curtin’s life and times provides a springboard for a range of other themes including the Australian-American relationship, post-war reconstruction, foreign policy, social and political history and the prime ministership as an office, including a focus on the lives and contribution of those directly associated with it such as the spouses and families of prime ministers.
+The collection focus of John Curtin’s life and times provides a springboard for a range of other themes.
+This includes the Australian-American relationship; post-war reconstruction; foreign policy; social and political history; and the prime ministership as an office, including a focus on the lives and contribution of those directly associated with it such as the spouses and families of prime ministers.

 Papers of Hazel Hawke

-In line with the theme of the prime ministership as an office, Hazel Hawke’s papers are lodged with the JCPML.
-Identifying herself as a West Australian, Hazel Hawke wanted her records to come to a university in her home state.
+In line with the theme of the prime ministership as an office, The Hazel Hawke Collection was donated to the JCPML.
+Identifying herself as a West Australian, Hazel Hawke wished her records be held at a university in her home state.

 Adding value to the collection

-The JCPML adds value to the collection through the creation of word-processed files of important records, especially those not suited to scanning as images.
-These searchable text documents include transcripts of oral histories and speeches and text of articles and editorials written by Curtin and published in such papers as the Westralian Worker, the Socialist and the Timber Worker.
+The JCPML adds value to the collection through the creation of searchable text files of important records, especially those not suited to scanning as images.
+These documents include transcripts of oral histories, speeches, and text of articles and editorials written by Curtin and published in such papers as the Westralian Worker, Socialist, Timber Worker and The Daily News.